-- Shaquille O’neall, aka Pivot: also called the centre, he plays down at the baseline, close to the basket.
+- Shaquille O’Neal, aka Pivot: also called the centre, he plays down at the baseline, close to the basket.
 Great in catching rebounds and contesting shots, he usually is the tallest.

 Well, let’s focus on the offence side.
 One role deserves a separate focus: the Point Guard.
 Being the “coach of the floor” and the most expert dribbler and passer, you can see him as the project manager.
 He films the game, manages the players steering them towards the desired directions: To get the ball in the basket.

-All the other roles are similar but very different: each of them is a deep expert in one position, but with great skills to play on other roles and helping the team-mates in case of need.
+All the other roles are similar but very different.
+Each of them is a deep expert in one position. but with great skills to play on other roles.
+Ready to help any team-mate that needs it.

-The same should happen in an agile team: one capable, analytical Project Manager and other valuable members, the greatests on their job but with broad skills on other roles, always ready to help the other members to put the ball into the hood, to close the sprint.
+In the same vein, this should happen in an agile team.
+One capable, analytical Project Manager and other valuable members.
+The greatest at their jobs but with broad skills in other roles.
+Who are always ready to help the other members to put the ball into the hoop – to close the sprint.
 Whilst stopping the opponent doing the same.
 The opponent, in the case of an agile project, being: inertia, lack of clarity and of collaboration between the team.

-“Basketball skilled” means Lebron who plays roles 1, 4, 5, MJ who plays role 1 and 3.
+“Basketball skilled” means Lebron who plays roles 1, 4 and 5 whilst Michael Jordan plays 1 and 3.

-A manager should look for a true basketball team, willing to swarm and with a “musketeers philosophy” that has a great understanding of product, crafts beautiful UX/UI and is ahead of the curve in tech terms so your firm can have a technology stack that will be up to date for years to come.
+A manager should look for a true basketball team.
+Willing to swarm and with a “musketeers philosophy”.
+A team that has a great understanding of product and crafts beautiful UX/UI.
+That is ahead of the curve in tech terms – so your firm can have a technology stack that will be up to date for years to come.

-Looking and picking partners with the afore-mentioned characteristics is not an easy and fast process.
-It requires strong experience and flair to identify the perfect resources that suits those key roles.
+However, looking for and picking partners with the aforementioned characteristics is not an easy or fast process.
+It requires strong experience and flair to identify the perfect resources that suit those key roles.